SubliminalsChannel/Scripts/Buyers Guide Scripts/MISC Freelancer Base - Buyers Guide.md

 * It has a decent amount of Hull HP
 * Having 4 always gimballed size 3 hardpoints is alot of firepower!
 * It's missile payload compared to light cargo ships is great.
 * Now for some things we cant see on paper.
-It has room for some passengers, mission boxes, anf land all at the same time.
+It has room for some passengers, mission boxes, SCU, and land all at the same time.
 * I'm running out of room here and I'm not going to edit this template.
 * It has amenities like a beds to log out in, a toilet, shower, sink, food processor.
 Its purpose built for long range.
 * It has a Manned turret, great for experiencing, multi-crew gameplay